eleda77/eleda77.github.io/docs/vocab_list.md

 **punnet** - a small light basket or other container for fruit or vegetables

+**purlieu** - the area near or surrounding a place; a person's usual haunts; a tract on the border of a forest, especially one earlier included in it and still partly subject to forest laws

 **putpocket** - one who puts things in people's pockets rather than picking them

 **putsch** - a quick and dirty overthrow of a government

+**puttee** - a long strip of cloth wound spirally around the leg from ankle to knee for protection and support; a leather legging

 ### Q {#header-title-17}